acrossoffwest/CringeCast/README.md

 Usually, PulseAudio will listen on port 4713, but double-check the listening channel with:

     lsof -i -P | grep -i "listen"

+# Runnin CringeCast with docker on Raspberry PI xD

+Add at the end of file `/etc/pulse/default.pa` add line below:

+    load-module module-native-protocol-tcp

+Run commands

+    pulseaudio -k
+    pulseaudio --start

+In `docker/.env` file change value for `PULSE_SERVER` to `172.17.0.1`